EduardoDeLaR/CS105_Hwk3/random.md

 "Everyone is a genius.
-But if you judge a fish on its ability to climb a tree, it will live its whole life believing it is stupid."
+But if you judge a fish on its ability to climb a tree, it will live its whole life believing it is stupid.

-hey avnish was here.

-			- Albert Einstein
+		- Albetr Einstein

+A Poem:
+Nature's first green is gold,
+Her hardest hue to hold.
+Her early leaf's a flower;
+But only so an hour

+		- robert Frost